rajrounak21/rajrounak21/README.md

 ### Machine Learning Intern
 **Vaishnav Technologies | Sep 2024 – Oct 2024**

-Worked on classification and prediction problems involving data preprocessing, feature engineering, model training, and evaluation.
+- Worked on classification and prediction problems using Python and machine learning techniques.
+- Performed data preprocessing, feature engineering, model training, and evaluation.
+- Worked with datasets to improve model performance and prediction results.

 ### Traffic Sign Data Annotation
 **IIT Indore | Oct 2024**

-Annotated Indian road traffic sign images for a machine learning dataset while maintaining labeling consistency and accuracy.
+- Annotated Indian road traffic sign images for a machine learning dataset.
+- Followed predefined labeling guidelines to maintain consistency and accuracy.
+- Prepared image data for use in computer vision and machine learning workflows.

 ---

 ## 🔨 Currently Working On